johanberntsson/PunyInform/README.md

 ## Credits

-PunyInform was conceived and designed by Johan Berntsson and Fredrik Ramsberg.
-Coding by Johan Berntsson and Fredrik Ramsberg.
+PunyInform was conceived, designed and coded by Johan Berntsson and Fredrik Ramsberg.

 Additional coding by Pablo Martinez and Tomas Öberg.
 PunyInform includes code from the Inform 6 standard library, by Graham Nelson.